Updated July 23, 2020

-Approximately 850,000 personal property (car) tax bills were mailed to county residents this summer.
+Approximately 850,000 personal property (car) tax bills are mailed to county residents during the summer with payment due October 5.
 However, you may know of a vehicle in your neighborhood with out of state plates that should be researched by our tax office.
-Within the last fiscal year, more than 6,500 previously unregistered vehicles were added to car tax records, which will yield more than $3.1 million in tax revenue to support the county budget.
+Within the last fiscal year, more than 3,500 previously unregistered vehicles were added to car tax records, which will yield more than $2.6 million in tax revenue to support the county budget.

 Top 10 States Where Unregistered Vehicles are Coming From

 - New Jersey

 Fairfax County’s location near Washington, D.C., military bases, universities and corporate world headquarters draws people from all over the world who make the county their home, either on a temporary or permanent basis.
 The perception may be that if a vehicle has out-of-state license plates, then the owner is not registering their vehicles.
 However, some vehicle owners with non-Virginia plates may not be required to register: